status-im/specs/docs/stable/1-client.md

 relay messages.
 See next section for more details on how to use Waku to communicate with other Status nodes.

-### Transport privacy and Waku usage
+### Transport privacy and Whisper / Waku usage

-Once a Waku node is up and running there are some specific settings required to commmunicate with other Status nodes.
+Once a Whisper and/or Waku node is up and running there are some specific settings required to commmunicate with other Status nodes.

-See [3/WAKU-USAGE](https://specs.status.im/spec/3) for more details.
+See [3/WHISPER-USAGE](https://specs.status.im/spec/3) and [9/WAKU-USAGE](https://specs.status.im/spec/9) for more details.

-For providing offline inboxing, see the complementary [4/WAKU-MAILSERVER](https://specs.status.im/spec/4).
+For providing offline inboxing, see the complementary [4/WHISPER-MAILSERVER](https://specs.status.im/spec/4) and [10/WAKU-MAILSERVER](https://specs.status.im/spec/10).

 ### Secure Transport